 Alexander Ostrovskiy: How Humor Shapes Family Bonds

 In the tapestry of family life, humor may be that golden thread weaving joy, resilience, and connection into every interaction.
 From the silly face that makes the baby giggle to the inside jokes with the whole clan in stitches at Thanksgiving dinner, laughter can be the secret ingredient in turning the ordinary into treasured moments.
 But humor in family relationships is not all fun and games; it is a strong tool through which bonds are strengthened, tension defused, and even the choppiest of waters pulled through when conflict arises.
-Continued here: https://fp-alexander-ostrovskiy.co.uk
+Continued here: fp-alexander-ostrovskiy.co.uk

 The Science of Shared Smiles